prometheus-operator/prometheus-operator/Documentation/operator.md

     	Label selector to filter ThanosRuler Custom Resources to watch.
   -tls-insecure
     	- NOT RECOMMENDED FOR PRODUCTION - Don't verify API server's CA certificate.
-  -version
+  -use-endpoint-slices
+    	Use EndpointSlices instead of Endpoints for ServiceMonitors and PodMonitors.
+Default: false -version
     	Prints current version.
   -web.cert-file string